thulieblack/thulieblack/README.md

 I'm V Thulisile Sibanda known as thulieblack.
-A self-taught Data Analyst,Python Programmer,Machine Learning Beginner,Techinal Writer and an Open Source enthusiast.
+A self-taught Python Programmer,Techinal Writer and a Data Science enthusiast.
 Aside from programming i'm passionate about Mental Health as it is very important to have a great physical and mental well being inorder to be productive and spread positivity to others as well.

 - 🌱 I’m currently learning machine learning
-- 💬 Ask me about Data analysis and technical writing
+- 💬 Ask me about technical writing
 - 📫 How to reach me: [@thulieblack](https://twitter.com/thulieblack)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm a foodie and white chocolate lover 😜